TemoTemo12/GOA-Homeworks/README.md

-# everything was fine but Layout Messed Up And Some Files Got Deleted i dont know why (tried to fix but nothing happened)
+# Ingore Summary
+# idk how to fix layout

 # Goa Homeworks